SuyogPrasai/microlane/README.md

       eval (poetry env activate)
       poetry install
       ```
+   3. You can need to install the package using `pip install -e .`  command to use the CLI tools developed for evaluation and summarization.

 - ### Configuration
    - Before running the Experiments, make sure to download all the dataset in your local machine.
 Have the Experiment Output Directory Structure Ready, and Configure the `config.yaml` ( The main file for all the options that can be set for the experiments )